-- For bank charges for the operation of the separate account. - For payment of premiums to the Insurer or to pay commissions to another producer. - For payment of return premiums, and it must go directly to the Insured. - For the transfer of fiduciary funds to go directly to another account. - ✓ Willful violation of this "separate account" regulation is a misdemeanor. - 4) Transaction Records Kept for 5 Years...
+- For bank charges for the operation of the separate account. - For payment of premiums to the Insurer or to pay commissions to another producer. - For payment of return premiums, and it must go directly to the Insured. - For the transfer of fiduciary funds to go directly to another account. - ✓ Willful violation of this "separate account" regulation is a misdemeanor.

+Transaction Records Kept for 5 Years...
 (284-12-080) Producers, title insurance agents, and adjusters must keep records of all insurance transactions at the licensee's business address for five years.
-This section of the law does not apply to life or disability producers. - The Insurance Company must keep transaction records for three years. - 5) Written Response to the Commissioner...
-(48.17.475, 284-30-650) A producer as well as an insurer must respond to any inquiries from the Commissioner's office promptly and it must be in writing.
-Promptly means within 15 business days from receipt of the inquiry. - 6) Place of Business...
-(48.17.450, 284-17-005) A producer's office must be accessible to the public.
-This law does not apply to a producer who works out of their home, nor does it apply to life-only or disability-only producers. - A licensee whose personal residence is shown on their license may obscure their residence address as long as the licensee's name can be clearly seen. - A producer must advise the Commissioner's Office of any change in address within 30 days. - The addresses to update are residence, mailing, business, or e-mail. - A producer maintaining more than one place of business in this state must obtain a duplicate license for each additional place. - Any notice, order, or written communication from the Commissioner to a person licensed must be sent by mail to the licensed person's last address of record with the Commissioner.
-For all other matters, the last email address provided by the person or business entity to the commissioner.
-This will be the email address listed in the mailing address section of the commissioner's licensing date base [database] (sic).
+This section of the law does not apply to life or disability producers.

+• The Insurance Company must keep transaction records for three years.

+4) Written Response to the Commissioner...
+(48.17.475, 284-30-650)

+A producer as well as an insurer must respond to any inquiries from the Commissioner's office promptly and it must be in writing.
+Promptly means within 15 business days from receipt of the inquiry.

+- 5) Place of Business...
+(48.17.450) A producer's office must be accessible to the public.
+This law does not apply to a producer who works out of his home, nor does it apply to life only or disability only producers. - A licensee whose personal residence is shown on his license may obscure his residence address as long as the licensee's name can be clearly seen.
-Respond within 15 (business/working) days...

-7) Display of license...
-(48.17.460) The license or licenses of each insurance producer, title insurance agent, or adjuster shall be displayed in a conspicuous place in that part of the place of business which is customarily open to the public.

-8) Administrative action taken against a licensee in another jurisdiction or governmental agency - Report to commissioner...
-(48.17.597)

-- (1) An insurance producer, title insurance agent, or adjuster shall report to the commissioner any administrative action taken against the insurance producer, title insurance agent, or adjuster in another jurisdiction or by another governmental agency in this state within thirty days of the final disposition of the matter.
-This report shall include a copy of the order, consent to order, or other relevant legal documents. - (2) Within thirty days of the initial pretrial hearing date, an insurance producer, title insurance agent, or adjuster shall report to the commissioner any criminal prosecution of the insurance producer, title insurance agent, or adjuster taken in any jurisdiction.
-The report shall include a copy of the initial complaint filed, the order resulting from the hearing, and any other relevant legal documents.
+- A producer must advise the Commissioner's Office of any change in address within 30 days. - The addresses to update are residence, mailing, business or e-mail. - A producer maintaining more than one place of business in this state must obtain a duplicate license for each additional place.